rak-n-rok/Krake/README.md

 # Last, copy generated files to that directory with
 sudo cp *.yaml /etc/krake

-# Optional: you can use the rok configuration template as you prefer.
+# Optional: you can use the krakectl configuration template as you prefer.
 It can also be generated.
-# Otherwise rok will use the default configuration
+# Otherwise krakectl will use the default configuration
 krake/scripts/krake_generate_config templates/config/krakectl.yaml.template
 ```